-Upon the sale, exchange or other disposition of a Certificate, an Owner generally will recognize gain or loss equal to the difference between the amount realized upon the disposition and the Owner's adjusted basis in the Certificate.
-The adjusted basis of a Certificate generally will equal the cost of the Certificate to the Owner, increased by any amounts of original issue discount and market discount included in the Owner's gross income with respect to the Certificate, and reduced by distributions on the Certificate previously received by the Owner as principal and by any premium that has reduced the Owner's interest income with respect to the Certificate.
+Upon the sale, exchange or other disposition of a Certificate, the beneficial owner generally will recognize gain or loss equal to the difference between the amount realized upon the disposition and the beneficial owner's adjusted basis in the Certificate.
+The adjusted basis of a Certificate generally will equal the cost of the Certificate to the beneficial owner, increased by any amounts of original issue discount and market discount included in the beneficial owner's gross income with respect to the Certificate, and reduced by distributions on the Certificate previously received by the beneficial owner as principal and by any premium that has reduced the beneficial owner's interest income with respect to the Certificate.
 Any such gain or loss generally will be capital gain or loss, except (i) as provided in section 582(c) of the Code (which generally applies to banks) or (ii) to the extent any gain represents original issue discount or accrued market discount not previously included in income (to which extent such gain would be treated as ordinary income).
-Any capital gain (or loss) will be long-term capital gain (or loss) if at the time of disposition the Owner held the Certificate for more than one year.
+Any capital gain (or loss) will be long-term capital gain (or loss) if at the time of disposition the beneficial owner held the Certificate for more than one year.
 The ability to deduct capital losses is subject to limitations.

-The Taxpayer Relief Act of 1997 amended section 1271 of the Code to provide that amounts received by an Owner on retirement of any Mortgage Loan of a natural person are considered to be amounts received in exchange therefor.
+The Taxpayer Relief Act of 1997 amended section 1271 of the Code to provide that amounts received by a beneficial owner on retirement of any Mortgage Loan of a natural person are considered to be amounts received in exchange therefor.
 The legislation applies to Mortgage Loans originated after June 8, 1997, and any interest in a Mortgage Loan acquired after June 8, 1997.
 The application of section 1271 to a retirement of a Mortgage Loan that was acquired at a discount is unclear, and you should consult your own tax advisors regarding the application of section 1271 to a Certificate in such a case.